 Global customization applies the styles to the entire website.

 Template customization applies the styles to all pages of the current post type.

 Single customization applies the styles to just to the current page.

-When you open the editor first time or click on “customize another page” link, you will see a popup like in the following screenshot.
+When you open the editor the first time or click on the “customize another page” link, you will see a popup like in the following screenshot.
 On this screen, you can change the target page and the customizing type.

 To quickly change the customizing type, click on the current customization type in the right panel.
 You can change the customizing type, reset the type or manage the styles in this type.
 Take a look at the screenshot below.

 If you edit the same element in several customizing types, the plugin applies single customization changes as first priority.
 The priorities are applied in the order: